-Brick and mortar business model refer to the physical existence of an organization in a building.
+Brick and mortar business model refers to the physical existence of an organization in a building.
 It enables one-on-one interaction between customers and retailers.
 It constitutes either one outlet or several branches.
 Customarily, this model only accepts checks, credit cards, and cash for purchase (Wirtz et al., 2016).

 E-commerce involves buying and selling products on the internet by employing websites and virtual shopping carts.
 Orders are remotely entered then customers receive the goods via the mail later.
 Sale transactions here are remotely exchanged, with the use of PayPal being a case in point.

-This model also tends to have a lot of stock in the warehouses as opposed to small brick and mortar retail that have a limited amount of space.
+This model also tends to have a lot of stock in the warehouses as opposed to small brick-and-mortar retailers that have a limited amount of space.
 Unfortunately, clients would instead abandon their carts if they have to wait or search for a response in case they have a question (Laudon & Traver, 2016).
 Despite the realization of revenue during initial growth periods, competition, expensive shipping, and return expenses among other factors reduce profitability in the long run.

-Furthermore, it covers internal methods such as the development of product, inventory and risk management.
-It involves the use of either intranet, extranet or internet and entails managing logistics, and surveying the market.
-Besides its usage in the business to a business transaction, it includes pre-sale and post-sales efforts.
+Furthermore, it covers internal methods such as the development of products, inventory, and risk management.
+It involves the use of either intranet, extranet, or internet and entails managing logistics, and surveying the market.
+Besides its usage in the business to a business transactions, it includes pre-sale and post-sales efforts.